Rot-Resistant Wood: What Wood Is Best for Long-Lasting Projects

 Avoiding Prolonged Water Contact at Ground Level

-The base of fence posts and the bottoms of garden beds are especially vulnerable to rot because they’re in constant contact with soil and moisture.
+The base of fence posts and the bottoms of garden beds are especially vulnerable to rot at the ground line, where constant soil contact keeps wood damp.

 What Wood Is Rot-Resistant for Outdoor Projects?